tmarsteel/jcli/docs/validation/detailed.md

 You MAY set the `required`-attribute to true.
 This will cause the parser to throw an error if no input could be mapped to this argument.

+You MAY set the `variadic`-attribute to true.
+This will cause that all arguments from the index of this argument on are treated as values to this argument. `Input#getOption` will then behave like a multivalue option.
+There MUST NOT be more than one variadic argument in the same validator configuration.
+If there is a variadic argument in the configuration, its index MUST be the greatest among all defined arguments.

 The content of the `identifier`-attribute is the string that is used to identify the argument within the configuration and when accessing its value after parsing input.

 The content of the `index`-attriute MUST be an integer number greater or equal to 0.
 It defines what argument should be parsed as defined in the `<argument>` tag.